 Union Pacific – Performance Evaluation of 2020

-All of the following analysis, evaluations and opinions that follow stem from Union’s annual report filed with the Security and Exchange Commission.
-For those of you that want a copy to use as a reference, download it here: UP’s Form 10k for 2020.
+All of the following analyses, evaluations, and opinions that follow stem from the Union’s annual report filed with the Securities and Exchange Commission.
+For those of you who want a copy to use as a reference, download it here: UP’s Form 10-K for 2020.

 This evaluation is divided into four sections:

-This performance evaluation starts with some historical perspective.
+This performance evaluation starts with a historical perspective.

 Union Pacific – History of Performance